aryandevtyagi10/aryandevtyagi10/README.md

 🐍 Python<br>
 ☕ Java<br>
 🌐 JavaScript<br>
 💡 Ask me anything!
-I love sharing knowledge, helping others,and growing both as a developer and as a person.<br>
+I love sharing knowledge, helping others,and growing both as a developer and as a person.I want to contribute to the development of our society with all the skills I will gain in my journey .<br>

 🎭 Beyond Code:<br>
 ⚽ Die-hard sports fan (Cricket, Football... and yes, I suffer every weekend watching Chelsea play 💀)<br>
-🎶 Retro music fan(love the 80's rock)or basically every popular song ever<br>
+🎶 Retro music fan(love the 80's rock)or basically every popular song ever, never a dull moment in my household while watching television <br>
 📜 History nerd—random dates and trivia always welcome!<br>
 📚 Lifelong learner—because stacking my brain with facts is a hobby.<br>
 📩 Let’s connect!
 Reach out at